Caminhos de Evacuação: Um Elemento Essencial nos Sistemas de SCIE

 • Be strategically positioned.

-• Indicate the location of emergency exits and fire extinguishers .
+• Indicate the location of emergency exits and fire extinguishers.

-3. Always Clear Paths
+3. Always Unobstructed Paths

-4. Smoke and Heat Protection
+4. Protection Against Smoke and Heat

 5. Maintenance and Training

-Why Are Evacuation Routes Crucial?
+Why Evacuation Routes Are Crucial?

-Best Practices for Optimizing Evacuation Paths
+Best Practices for Optimizing Evacuation Routes

-• Implement modern systems : Emergency lighting systems and digital signage can improve evacuation.
+• Implement modern systems: Emergency lighting systems and digital signage can improve evacuation.

 Conclusion: Evacuation Routes Will Save Lives